syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img7.png" Caption="Chart"%}

-Refer [Tooltip](user-interactions.html) section to know more about formatting tooltip contents and customizing its appearance.
+Refer to the [Tooltip](user-interactions.html) section to know more about formatting tooltip contents and customizing its appearance.

 ## Add Chart Title

-You need to add a title to the chart to provide quick information to the user about the data being plotted in chart.
-You can add it using *text* option of **title**.
+You need to add a title to the chart to provide quick information to the user about the data being plotted in the chart.
+You can add it by using the *text* option of **title**.

 {% highlight js %}